-One of them is called glucomannan, a natural dietary fiber that is claimed to be an effective weight-loss supplement.
+One of them is called glucomannan, a natural dietary fiber promoted as an effective weight-loss supplement.

-This article takes a detailed look at the science behind glucomannan and whether it is something you should be taking.
+This article takes a detailed look at the science behind glucomannan and whether it’s something you should be taking.

 Glucomannan is a natural, water-soluble dietary fiber extracted from the roots of the elephant yam, also known as konjac.

-It is available as a supplement, in drink mixes and is also added to food products, such as pasta and flour.
-It is also the main ingredient in shirataki noodles.
+It’s available as a supplement, in drink mixes and is also added to food products, such as pasta and flour.
+It’s also the main ingredient in shirataki noodles.

-In addition to being sold as a dietary supplement, it is used as a food additive -- an emulsifier and thickener denoted with the E-number E425-ii.
+In addition to being sold as a dietary supplement, it’s used as a food additive — an emulsifier and thickener denoted with the E-number E425-ii.

 Glucomannan has an exceptional ability to absorb water and is one of the most viscous dietary fibers known.

-It absorbs so much liquid that if you empty a glucomannan capsule into a small glass of water, the entire thing turns into a gel.
+It absorbs so much liquid that a small amount of glucomannan added to a glass of water turns the entire content into a gel.
 These unique properties are believed to mediate its effects on weight loss.

-Bottom Line: Glucomannan is a water-soluble dietary fiber, extracted from the roots of the elephant yam.
-It has recently gained considerable attention as an effective weight-loss supplement.
+Glucomannan is a water-soluble dietary fiber, extracted from the roots of the elephant yam.
+It has gained considerable attention as a weight loss supplement.